 A sister Patch site in Stow, OH., interviewed a local detective who advises folks to use a combination of Yankee common sense and old-fashioned sleuthing to figure out whether a neighbor who acts suspicious has an illegal indoor, home-based pot-growing operation.

 Det.
-Tom Gottas, of the police department's narcotics division, said the biggest hint to knowing if your neighbor is growing marijuana is the odor.
+Tom Gottas, of the 's narcotics division, said the biggest hint to knowing if your neighbor is growing marijuana is the odor.
 But here are the other Top 10 Signs of Marijuana Growing Operations:

 1.)
 Fans, scrubbers, and air fresheners running to mask the "intense robust organic" smell of marijuana.